Kitsap County Juvenile Detention Facility

 You can support your loved ones at Kitsap County Juvenile Detention Facility on InmateAid, if you have any immediate questions contact the facility directly at 360-337-5401.

-The Kitsap County Juvenile Detention Facility is a medium to low-security detention center located at 1338 Southwest Old Clifton Road Port Orchard, WA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Kitsap County Juvenile Detention Facility is a medium to low-security detention center located at 1338 Southwest Old Clifton Road Port Orchard, WA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The Juvenile Detention Facility, which includes one living unit dedicated to the Secure Crisis Residential Center (S-CRC), is a 103 bed operation, with a total of 8 living units (“pods”), with additional beds in the intake/booking and medical areas.
 Physically, the facility is separate from the court building.
 It operates 7 days per week, 24 hours per day, and is equipped to operate for several days on its own should a catastrophic event occur.